MDavidHernandezP/OnlineStoreWebScraperAPI/README.md

 ### 1. `app.py`

 The Python code that serves as the API with `FastAPI` exposing the needed endpoints.
-It includes two routes for differents methods of scraping data and additional endpoints to looking at the raw results, and another one with some predefined featured insights from the raw data.
+It includes two routes for differents methods of scraping data and additional endpoints for looking at the raw results, and another one with some predefined featured insights from the raw data.

 ### 2. `scraper.py`

 An asynchronous web scraper implemented in Python using `Asyncio`, `Requests_html` and `BeautifulSoup`.
-It works by passing it the name of the product desired, it makes a search into the Online Store's Web page and extracts the urls of all the products results, then it uses the collected urls and scrapes all the information of the products for each single url.
+It works by passing it the name of the product desired, it makes a search into the Online Store's Web page and extracts the urls of all the products results, then it uses the collected urls to scrape all the information of the products for each single url.

 ### 3. `db/ client.py`

 The Python code that serves the Instance of the MongoDB connection by using `PyMongo`.
-NOTE: Technically is more easy to implement the instance of the connection in the other scripts because they also have to call this script to use the connection, but anyway using this like scripts structure is a better practice.
+NOTE: Technically is easier to implement the instance of the connection in the other scripts because they also have to call this script to use the connection, but anyway using this like script structure is a better practice.

 ### 4. `requirements.txt`